nodejs/node-addon-api/doc/async_worker.md

 ```

 The `EchoWorker`'s contructor calls the base class' constructor to pass in the
-callback that the `AsyncWorker` base class will store persistently.
-When the work
+callback that the `Napi::AsyncWorker` base class will store persistently.
+When
-on the `Execute` method is done the `OnOk` method is called and the results return
+the work on the `Execute` method is done the `OnOk` method is called and the
-back to JavaScript invoking the stored callback with its associated environment.
+results return back to JavaScript invoking the stored callback with its
+associated environment.

-The following code shows an example on how to create and and use an `AsyncWorker`
+The following code shows an example on how to create and and use an `Napi::AsyncWorker`

 ```cpp
 Value Echo(const CallbackInfo& info) {